 The New York Times states that 65% of all new business comes from referrals.
 Referral marketing is based on one individual pleased enough with a website or social media site to refer it to another person, who creates a brush fire of referrals from one group of individuals to another (going viral) rather than traditional advertising.
 Referral marketing also can be a major component of SEO programs.

-Affiliate marketing can be highly effective in an e-commerce or online environment because of the popularity of social media and sharing sites.
+Affiliate marketing can be highly effective in e-commerce or the online environment because of the popularity of social media and sharing sites.
 Internet referral marketing can potentially spread faster and to a wider audience than traditional advertising methods, and catalogs can be designed easily even if you sell only someone else’s products.

-Visit our WordPress Amazon Affiliate service page for more information about this type of marketing.
+Also, visit our WordPress Amazon Affiliate service page for more information about this type of marketing.

 9. E-mail Marketing